sotosoc/bible_ventilated/README.md

 - A distinct section per page (where possible).

+- No chapter numbers or verse numbers (though retained in source files)

+This means there is a lot of whitespace all around the text to write notes

+## Net Net

-Thus, this document is a midpoint between a word document and a powerpoint presentation.
+The documents are a midpoint between a word document and a powerpoint presentation.

-It has been created to be imported into an app like Notability on a tablet computer to read, think, pray, and take notes.
+It has been created to be imported into an app like Notability on a tablet computer to read, think, pray, and take notes, though sections can of course be printed on paper.

 - No chapter numbers or verse numbers (though retained in the source files)